amirsanni/Video-Call-App-NodeJS/README.md

 # Note
 You can create a free xirsys account and use their free ice server.
 You can replace the one used with your own at `src/assets/js/helpers.js`, function `getIceServer()`.

+# Alternative
+If you prefer to use PHP Web socket (Ratchet) instead of socket.io and NodeJS, check out the PHP version [here](https://github.com/amirsanni/conference-call-ratchet).